Linaro/freertos-pkcs11-psa/ReadMe.md

 The original PKCS#11 API implementation in Amazon FreeRTOS is based on [mbedTLS](https://github.com/ARMmbed/mbedtls).
 This project is the PSA based PKCS#11 API implementation.
 This is done by adding the shim layer between these two API sets.

+In general, this shim layer maps the PKCS#11 APIs to PSA Cryptography and Storage APIs.
+It follows the PSA Cryptography API V1.0 beta3 and PSA Storage API V1.0.
+Certificate objects and key objects are protected by PSA secure service.
+By default, the device private/public keys are persistent while the code verify key is volatile.

 # License

 Please check the **License.md** file in this project root folder for the detailed license information.